This article may contain compensated links. Please read the disclosure for more info.

 You will become a better and faster note reader instead of wasting time trying to remember if the cows eat grass or if the boys are good or not! :)

-I recommend to develop an independent identification of all the notes as soon as possible instead of relying on mnemonics.
+I recommend learning to independently identify all the notes as soon as possible instead of relying on mnemonics.

-Learn a few landmark or guide notes to relate all the other bass clef notes to.
-Here's how:
+Learn just a few landmarks or guide notes to relate to all the other notes.

 Geek alert!
 Did you notice that if you turn the score upside down...all the C guide notes are in the same place?

-Using flashcards is in my experience a very quick way of memorizing notes and their position on the staff.
+Using flashcards is, in my experience, an even more accessible and more effective way of memorizing notes and their position on the staff.

-It is important not only to say the note name out loud, but to play the exact pitch on an instrument too.
-This will use more of your senses and will make it easier to retain.
+As you practice, it's essential to say the note name out loud and play the exact pitch on an instrument.
+This will employ more of your senses and make it easier to remember.